jessietrudeau/jessietrudeau.github.io/_pages/research.md

 ## working papers

-**How criminal governance undermines elections** [<i class="fa-solid fa-link"></i>](https://preprints.apsanet.org/engage/apsa/article-details/66edd58651558a15ef9a2e01) [<i class="fa-regular fa-file-pdf"></i>]({{https://jessietrudeau.github.io}}/assets/pdf/criminal_governance.pdf) *Invited to Revise and Resubmit at the American Journal of Political Science*
+**How criminal governance undermines elections** [[paper]({{https://jessietrudeau.github.io}}/assets/pdf/criminal_governance.pdf)] *Invited to Revise and Resubmit at the American Journal of Political Science*

-- Recipient of the Franklin L. Burdette/Pi Sigma Alpha Best Paper Award, *American Political Science Association* (2022)
+- Recipient of the Franklin L. Burdette/Pi Sigma Alpha Best Paper Award, APSA 2022
-- Recipient of the Best Paper Award from the Conflict Processes Section, *American Political Science Association* (2022)
+- Recipient of the Best Paper Award from the Conflict Processes Section, APSA 2022
-- Recipient of the Elinor and Vincent Ostrom Prize for Best Graduate Student Paper and Presentation, *Public Choice Society* (2022)
+- Recipient of the Elinor and Vincent Ostrom Prize for Best Graduate Student Paper and Presentation, *Public Choice Society* 2022

 <details>